Exporting a vegetation analysis

 Samples_in_Domain

-Number of samples in the vegetation analysis interval.
-This can be affected by Exclusion lines and specified Data page thresholds.
+Number of samples included within the vegetation analysis interval.
+Sample midpoints must be inside the analysis domain.
+The sample domain is affected by Exclusion lines and specified Data page thresholds.

 -9.9e+37 is exported when the Bottom line is above the Vegetation line.